Kay County, Oklahoma: Life expectancy and health

-Impact of Covid
+Impact of COVID-19

-As of December 22, 2022, Oklahoma has been impacted more by the Covid pandemic (2020-?) than the average U.S. State.
+As of December 22, 2022, Oklahoma has been impacted more by the COVID pandemic (2020-?) than the average U.S. State.
 Statistics for the U.S. as a whole are 331 deaths per 100,000 population with 68 percent of the population fully vaccinated.
 The comparable statistics for Oklahoma are 405 deaths per 100,000 population with 59 percent of the population fully vaccinated.
-Kay County has been impacted more by Covid than the average county in Oklahoma.
-238 Covid deaths have been recorded in Kay County.
-The Covid death rate was .00547 (547 deaths per 100,000 residents).
+Kay County has been impacted more by COVID than the average county in Oklahoma.
+238 COVID deaths have been recorded in Kay County.
+The COVID death rate was .00547 (547 deaths per 100,000 residents).
 Forty-five percent of Kay County residents are fully vaccinated.

 Politics

-At the presidential level, Kay County, as is generally the case throughout Oklahoma, has voted heavily Republican, with George Bush, while gaining the most votes of the three aspirants in 1992, being the only Republican since Thomas Dewey in 1948 to fail to obtain an outright majority.
+Kay County, like the rest of Oklahoma, is heavily Republican.
+Republicans have carried the county with a majority of the vote in all but one election since 1948, and have won greater than 70% of the county's vote in every election since 2004.